Jun-depo/dataLake/README.md

 #### (c) Run etl.py

-(1) I run Spark locally with data from "s3a://udacity-dend/song_data/A/A/A/\*.json" and "s3a://udacity-dend/log_data/2018/11/\*.json", save the result to my S3 storage s3a//jun-data-lake/.
+(1) I run Spark locally with data from "s3a://udacity-dend/song_data/|*/\*/\*/\*.json" and "s3a://udacity-dend/log_data/2018/11/\*.json", save the result to my S3 storage s3a//jun-data-lake/.

-When I run with "s3a://udacity-dend/log_data" and "s3a://udacity-dend/song_data", it was extremely slow.
-I didn't finish.

 (2) I copied "s3a://udacity-dend/log_data" and "s3a://udacity-dend/song_data" to my local drive (with "aws s3 sync s3-directory local-directory" method).
-I run etl.py on the datasets ("s3a://udacity-dend/log_data" and "s3a://udacity-dend/song_data") locally and save the tables as parquet files.
+I also run etl.py on the datasets ("s3a://udacity-dend/log_data" and "s3a://udacity-dend/song_data") locally and save the tables as parquet files.

 ## Example queries and results